Çukurova, Adana: Çukurova Municipality

-Neighborhoods
+Neighbourhoods

-Neighborhoods (Mahalle) are small administrative units within the municipalities, and are administered by the muhtar and the Neighborhood Seniors Council consisting of 4 members.
+Neighbourhoods (Mahalle) are small administrative units within the municipalities, and are administered by the muhtar and the Neighborhood Seniors Council consisting of 4 members.
 Muhtar and the Senior Council are elected for 5 years at the local elections and are not affiliated with political parties.
 Neighborhoods are not an incorporation therefore do not hold government status.
 Muhtar, although being elected by the residents, acts merely as an administrator of the district governor.
 Muhtar can voice the neighborhood issues to the municipal hall together with the Seniors Council.

-Çukurova has a total of 27 neighborhoods.
+Çukurova has a total of 27 neighbourhoods.
 Fourteen of them are in the urban area and thirteen of them are outside the urban area.
 The neighborhoods outside the urban area are the former villages and the municipalities that annexed to the city of Adana as city borders are expanded in 2008.

+Due to the law numbered 5747, titled "LAW ON THE ESTABLISHMENT OF DISTRICTS WITHIN THE METROPOLITAN MUNICIPALITY BOUNDARIES AND AMENDING CERTAIN LAWS," published in the Official Gazette on March 22, 2008, issue number 26824 (Duplicate), the following neighborhoods were transferred from SEYHAN district to ÇUKUROVA :